 In cooperation with all the partners listed in the Partners section of this web site we have formed the Three Sisters Irrigation District Collaborative Restoration Project.
 The purpose of this partnership is address limiting factors related to the Three Sisters Irrigation District diversion on Whychus Creek.
 The larger project contains four interconnected components.
 It will pipe a leaky irrigation canal and legally restore stream flow at the Three Sisters Irrigation District diversion, screen the diversion, restore fish passage at the diversion, and improve habitat just downstream from the diversion.
 In addition it will create 3.1 million kwh annually of clean renewable power at the end of the pipeline located at TSID’s Watson Reservoir Property.

 What We Have Accomplished So Far

 For the past 11 years TSID has pursued an aggressive conservation program.
-This program has consisted primarily of piping projects that elimnate canal seepage that has averaged over 50%.
+This program has consisted primarily of piping projects that eliminate canal seepage that has averaged over 50%.
 Over 56 miles of the 60-mile system is now piped.
 As a result of these efforts by the district and its partners there is a permanent protected minimum flow in Whychus Creek of 20.26cfs which has a priority of 1895 or prior.
-The on-farm deliveries have increased as much as 25% at the same time that we are increasing in-stream flow.
+The on-farm deliveries have increased as much as 25% while we are increasing in-stream flow.
 This win-win scenario for both fish and farms is creating consensus and avoiding conflict, proving that sustainable farming and a successful anadromous fish reintroduction can beneficially co-exist.